freealise/freealise/synth/README.md

 FFT-based vocoder
 ASCII spectrogram sequencer

-Meditation app as demo of Sefer Yetzirah++ method (with IPA and formants)
+Meditation app as demo of Sefer Yetzirah++ method (several circles ? with IPA and formants)
 SY versions (also in Kaplan's book): https://hermetics.net/media-library/kabbalah/
 prophecy: Guide for the Perplexed Pt.2 32-48 (end)